meteatamel/genai-beyond-basics/samples/semantic-kernel/hello-world/HelloWorldGeminiVertexAi/README.md

 We're now ready to build the app.

-First, some imports, choosing the model we want to use and reading the API key from an env variable:
+First, some imports, choosing the model we want to use and reading the location, project id, and bearer key from env variables:

 ```csharp
 using Microsoft.SemanticKernel;